ldtcooper/study-guide/d3_graphing.md

                                  .orient("bottom")
                                  .ticks(8);
     ```
-  - Append axes to visualization by appending a <g> element with a transform attribute, then calling the axis-creating function (above).
+  - Append axes to visualization by appending a <g> (`group`) element with a transform attribute, then calling the axis-creating function (above).
   - Example:
     ```javascript
       viz.append("g")